Steynzville/Blogsite/content/articles/fire-pit-tables-centerpiece.md

 ## Frequently Asked Questions

-**Are fire pit tables safe on a wooden deck?**
+**Are fire pit tables safe to use on a wooden deck?**
-Yes, with a heat shield or fire-resistant mat beneath the table.
+Yes, with precautions.
+Use a heat shield or fire-resistant mat beneath the table.

 **What's better: propane or natural gas?**
 Natural gas is more convenient with an existing line.
 Propane offers portability.